CropsReview.Com: Towards an Informed Application of Science and Agriculture

 However, it is not enough that a student of crop science is able to memorize the different names of crops.
 He should also be able to identify the plant with accuracy.
 In addition, different crops must be distinguished according to different criteria of classification.

 For more elaboration, related readings are provided below.
-Likewise, the links at the left column of this page provide access to internal pages on list of plants under various agricultural classifications.
+Likewise, the links at the right column of this page provide access to internal pages on list of plants under various agricultural classifications.

 Click to read: